tomyo/notes/resizeImagesWithConvert.md

 Using convert command from magisck to resize all files in current folder

-By default mantains aspect ratio, so it will only shring the until both width and height fir in given dimentions.
+By default mantains aspect ratio, so it will shrink proportionally until it fits to given dimentions.

 ```sh
 WIDTH=400